| Or, search course descriptions with |

 Introduction to Russian.
 Emphasis on oral communication with limited vocabulary.
 Short readings and writing exercises.
 Basic grammar.
 Conducted mostly in Russian.
 Third in a sequence of three.
 Prerequisite: minimum grade of 2.0 in RUSS 102.
 Offered: Sp.

-RUSS 110 Introduction to Russian Culture and Civilization (5) I&S/VLPA
+RUSS 110 Introduction to Russian Culture and Civilization (5) A&H/SSc

 Introduction to Russian culture and history from pre-Christian times to the present, as seen through literary texts, music, film, visual art, and historical works.
 All lectures and written materials in English.
 No prior knowledge of Russian necessary.
-Offered: jointly with EURO 110.
+Offered: A.

-Introduction to important issues in Russian literary and cultural history.
-Topics and instructors vary.
+Introduces important trends and movements in Russian literary and cultural history.
 Offered in English.

 RUSS 150 Intensive First-Year Russian (15)